Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Provoke Feelings

 Humor can work when used correctly but can also be a slippery slope.
-If you choose this route, be sure you have the resources and a fine-tuned script to pull it off.
+If you choose this path, be sure you have the resources and a fine-tuned script to pull it off.
 If it falls flat, you’ve wasted your money.

 Tell the Truth